 What is hypnosis?

 I started hypnotizing myself when I was a little kid.
-I used to sit quietly in some corner, tune out the world, and connect to something deeper that felt more sane.
+I used to sit quietly in some corner, tune out the world, and connect to something deeper that felt quieter and more sane.
 So for me, hypnosis is just another way of describing being still and going inside.
 I felt like I'd sink peacefully down to the bottom of some lovely ocean where it felt calm, clear and true, and just rest there for a bit.
 Maybe I was actually meditating — meditation and hypnosis are very similar I reckon.
 For me, meditation is like dropping down under the waves into the quiet, deep of the ocean, and hypnosis is doing the same thing, but with the purpose of catching a specific fish.
 Hypnosis has an intention, something you're looking to get clarity on, understand or access etc.

 There's a certain brain state where the doors to the conscious and unconscious minds are open at the same time and both parts can communicate and access each other.
 Everyone goes through that place at least twice a day, between waking and sleeping and back again.
 It's a very creative place, where our deepest intelligence meets our day to day awareness.

 This is the same place that we go to in hypnosis — where the conscious and unconscious minds are open to each other and can talk.
 In hypnotherapy, it is you that connects with you deeper self and finds what you are looking for.
 I'm simply your guide.
 It’s your exploration and you’re in control.
-I here to show you the way and support you to connect with what you most want.
+I here to show you the way and support you to connect with what you want.

 What does being hypnotized feel like?